-NEW YORK – With years of expertise in intellectual property, and daily interactions with Amazon sellers, attorneys at Cabilly & Co. (offices in New York and Israel) have learned that most suspensions are not caused by bad behavior.
-Instead, they usually happen because there was no legal strategy in place from day one.
+NEW YORK – With years of expertise in intellectual property, and daily interactions with Amazon sellers, attorneys at Cabilly & Co. (offices in New York and Israel) have found that most account suspensions aren’t caused by bad behavior.
+Instead, they often result from the absence of a clear legal strategy from day one.

-Shahak Leon Netz, Esq., partner at Cabilly & Co. has seen it before and the reasons are usually:
+According to Shahak Leon Netz, Esq., partner at Cabilly & Co. the main reasons include:

-• sellers choose a brand name without checking if it’s already trademarked;
+• choosing a brand name without verifying if it’s available;

-• sellers list a popular product, unaware that it’s protected by a patent; and
+• listing a popular product that’s actually protected by a patent; and

-Netz contends that the “fix” is to think “legally and early.”
-Before launching or scaling, ask yourself:
+The solution, the firm says, is to “think legally, and early.”
+Before launching or scaling, sellers should ask themselves:

-• Is your brand name legally available and protected?
+• Is my brand name legally available and protected?

-• Are you sure your products aren’t infringing on someone else’s rights?
+• Am I sure my products don’t infringe on anyone else’s rights?

-• Do you own the content you’re posting?
+• Do I own the content I’m posting?

-For sellers who want to check and see if a brand name is already trademarked, Netz has advice.
-“Each country (or jurisdiction) has its own trademark laws and its own registry, so the first step is to search in the relevant official government trademark database for the country where you’d like to register your brand,” he explains.
+For sellers who want to check and see if a brand name is already trademarked, Cabilly & Co. attorneys have advice.
+“Each country (or jurisdiction) has its own trademark laws and its own registry, so the first step is to search in the relevant official government trademark database for the country where you’d like to register your brand,” they say.
 “That said, even if you don’t find an exact match for your desired name, that doesn’t necessarily mean it’s available.
 Trademark examiners often refuse applications for marks that are similar, not just identical, especially if they cover related goods or services.”

 For example, in the United States, the USPTO (United States Patent and Trademark Office) examines applications closely and can cite confusingly similar marks, even if they’re in different product categories.
 Such refusals can be difficult and often impractical to overcome.
 Because of this, it’s best to consult trademark attorneys before filing.
 They can identify potential conflicts and help to assess the risks in advance.
 Cabilly & Co offers a step-by-step overview of the trademark process here.